 Johnny Turbo fights tooth and nail against the evil Feka corporation for trying to make a profit with a competing product.

 Oak milk.
 One ad has a somewhat odd fellow walking through a near-deserted fairground at night rambling about a state of "hungrythirsty" before declaring:

 The Pokémon universe seems to have a rule: Use any method but a Poké Ball to catch Pokémon, and expect Laser-Guided Karma to get you.
-Note that when Jessie snaked a Yanma right out from under the kid who was battling it (using a Poké Ball), not only did Jessie not get a comeuppance, the Yanma evolved into Yanmega in its first battle.
-Pretty much all their blastoffs involving catching Pokémon also involve them either stealing other people's Pokémon or using a machine to grab them en masse.
+When Jessie snaked a Yanma right out from under the kid who was battling it (using a Poké Ball), not only did Jessie not get a comeuppance, the Yanma evolved into Yanmega in its first battle.
+All their blastoffs involving catching Pokémon also involve them either stealing other people's Pokémon or using a machine to grab them en masse.
 You'd think Team Rocket would have made the association by now.

 Meowth mentioned once when they were trying to steal a migrating school of WILD Magikarp that Pokéballs cost money and they have none.
 Though it's more like they prefer snagging pokémon with traps because it's more evil that way. otherwise how could they afford all those mechs?